-Transactional analysis (TA) is a widely recognised form of modern psychology that involves a set of practical conceptual tools designed to promote personal growth and change.
+Transactional analysis (TA) is a widely recognised form of modern psychology, and one of the most accessible theories of psychology at that.
+In simple terms, TA is designed to promote personal growth and change.
 It is considered a fundamental therapy for well-being and for helping individuals to reach their full potential in all aspects of life.

-Founded by Eric Berne in the late 1950s, TA therapy is based on the theory that each person has three ego states: parent, adult and child.
-These are used along with other key transactional analysis concepts, tools and models to analyse how individuals communicate and identify what interaction is needed for a better outcome.
+Founded by Eric Berne in the late 1950s, TA therapy is based on the theory that each person has three ego-states: parent, adult and child.
+These are used along with other key transactional analysis concepts, tools and models to analyse how individuals communicate and to identify what interaction is needed for a better outcome.

-Throughout therapy, the TA therapist will work directly on here and now problem solving behaviours, whilst helping clients to develop day-to-day tools for finding constructive creative solutions.
+Throughout therapy, the TA therapist will work directly on problem-solving behaviours, whilst helping clients to develop day-to-day tools for finding constructive, creative solutions.
 The ultimate goal is to ensure clients regain absolute autonomy over their lives.
 Eric Berne defines this autonomy as the recovery of three vital human capacities - spontaneity, awareness and intimacy.

 The atmosphere that supports transactional analysis is non-judgemental, secure and respectful, ensuring that a positive relationship is forged between the therapist and client(s) in order to provide a model for subsequent relationships and communication that are developed outside of therapy.

-In this setting the therapist works collaboratively with the individual to identify what has gone wrong in their communication and provide opportunities for them to change repetitive patterns that limit their potential.
-TA therapists recognise that we all have the potential to live the life we want, rather than the life we are programmed to live.
-Sometimes however this potential is hindered by repetitive patterns or 'unconscious scripts' that stem from childhood decisions and teachings.
+In this setting, the therapist works collaboratively with the individual.
+Together, they will identify what has gone wrong in the client’s communication and provide opportunities for them to change repetitive patterns that limit their potential.

 Key concepts of transactional analysis

-Below is an exploration of some of the key concepts of transactional analysis that a therapist will use in their work.
+Below is an exploration of some of the key concepts of TA therapy.

 Strokes refer to compliments, acceptance and recognition, which are influential in how people lead their lives.
 TA therapy recognises that we are greatly motivated by the reinforcement we get as children, and if this was dysfunctional, we are likely to adopt dysfunctional patterns of living as we get older.

 Another motivation recognised in transactional analysis is intimacy.
-Similarly to strokes, if the intimacy a child experiences is dysfunctional, then they will learn that this type of intimacy is the best he or she can do to meet basic needs and communicate with others.
+Similarly to strokes, if the intimacy a child experiences is dysfunctional, it can lead to problems.
+Children may learn that this type of intimacy is the best that they can do to meet basic needs and communicate with others.
 This can lead to the development of repetitive patterns of behaviour that can hinder a person's potential.

-This refers to an individual's capacity to redecide and make changes to certain decisions made as a child that stem from unconscious scripts.
-Redecision reflects the assumption of TA therapy that individuals have the potential to lead their lives as they choose.
+This is the individual's capacity to ‘redecide’ and make changes to certain decisions that were made as a child - those stemming from unconscious scripts.
+Redecision reflects the assumption of TA that individuals have the potential to lead their lives as they choose.
 This power is released after a redecision is made while a client is in their child-ego state.

-Ultimately, therapists will use these concepts in transactional analysis therapy to promote structural rearrangement and deconfusion of a client's child ego-state.
-They will encourage clients to challenge their current beliefs and the way he or she uses their life script.
+Ultimately, therapists will encourage clients to challenge their current beliefs and the way he or she uses their life script.
 This will help them to better understand the direction and patterns of their life for themselves, and this awareness can help them to make the decision to change their behaviour.